basstal/LearnSICP/README.md

 # LearnSICP

-This repository contains exercise and summary in learning CS61A Spring 2018.
+This repository contains exercises for learning CS61A Spring 2018.

 Textbook on http://www.composingprograms.com/